Commitment To Clean

 - Personal Protective Equipment (PPE).
 Guests are currently welcome to wear personal face masks and gloves while visiting the hotel.
 For added safety, masks that obscure the entire face are prohibited.
 All our employees wear personal face masks.

 - Physical Distancing.
-Guests and employees are required to practice physical distancing by standing at least six feet away from others while standing in queues or moving around the hotel.
-Lobby chairs, pool chairs and other physical layouts have been arranged to ensure such appropriate distancing, complying with, or exceeding, local and state mandated occupancy limits.
-Some specific examples:
+While not required, guests and employees are encouraged to continue to practice physical distancing by standing at least six feet away from others while standing in queues or moving around the hotel.

 - Hotel Front Desks and Concierge Desk.
 Front desk agents utilize every other workstation to ensure six feet of separation between employees whenever possible.
 For additional separation, transparent plastic barriers have been installed in many locations.